 How much does Wantable cost

 Like the Style Edit, you will be paying a $20 styling fee.
 That’s on par with all of the other workout subscription boxes I’ve reviewed here.
 Also like those other services, the $20 will be applied to any purchases that you make from your Active Edit.
 That’s the only upfront Wantable cost.

 As far as how much the Wantable clothing cost, it depends.
 You can let Wantable know how much or how little you want to spend for tops, leggings, sports bras and the like.
 I usually keep my price range right in the middle of things.
 The Wantable clothing price range is pretty generous–a span of about $50.

-Just like with the Style Edit, the final step, if you will, in ordering a Wantable Fitness Edit is heading over to the Wantable Stream.
-This is where you can see actual pieces of clothing you can request be added to your Fitness Edit.
-When I was there I saw brands I knew and liked, including Onzie and Free People.
+Just like with the Style Edit, the final step, if you will, in ordering a Wantable Active Edit is heading over to the Wantable Stream.
+This is where you can see actual pieces of clothing you can request be added to your Active Edit.
+With regards to the Wantable brands, I saw brands I knew and liked, including Onzie and Free People.
 Actually, I hadn’t realized that Free People made fitness gear so I added them to my request.

-Review of clothing in my Wantable Fitness Edit
+Review of clothing in my Wantable Actvie Edit

 Just as I’d requested those Free People workout leggings were in my box.
 The tag actually said Free People Movement.
 There were two other pairs of leggings from brands I’d never tried before.
-They were Interval and Colosseum.
+The other Wantable brands were Interval and Colosseum.

 Nice tops but no keepers

 In the end I sent all four tops back.
 While the Spiritual Gangster top was lovely on, I just couldn’t justify spending $58 for a workout tank.
-I’m excited to get my next Fitness Edit next month as part of my Wantable subscription.
+I’m excited to get my next Active Edit next month as part of my Wantable subscription.
 This time around I think I’ll ask for some sports bras.

 Yoga Club Subscription Box Review